CMU-IDS-Fall-2022/final-project-migration-x-group/Proposal.md

 After the initial EDA, we found that the dataset is clean and complete.
 The major processing we did is to use below formula to calculate the migration rate :
  ##### migration_rate = (# of n if o_cz != d_cz) / n       <br/>
+* n = The number of individuals from origin o living in destination d.
+* o_cz = The numeric identifier of the commuting zone (CZ) in which the individual resided in childhood/at age 16
+* d_cz = The numeric identifier of the CZ in which the individual resides in young adulthood/at age 26

 Findings are:
 - California has the most number of migration, followed by Texas and Florida